No. 3 Georgia romps to another win, 55-0 over Arkansas State

 THE TAKEAWAY

 Arkansas State: A discouraging performance for one of the Sun Belt’s powerhouse programs.
-The Red Wolves hoped to at least keep the game close, but they were routed in every phase of the game.
 The best thing they can do is forget about this one and enjoy the massive $1.8 million check the got for making the trip to Athens.

-Georgia: The Bulldogs appear to clicking, but it’s hard to get a read on a team that has won its first three games by a combined 148-23.
-They have been able to get many of their younger players some playing time, which could pay off later in the season.
+Georgia: It’s hard to get a read on a team that’s beaten Vanderbilt, Murray State and Arkansas State.
+The Bulldogs have been able to get many of their younger players some playing time, which could pay off later in the season.
 Seven players scored touchdowns, including freshmen Blaylock and Kenny McIntosh and redshirt freshman Zamir White.
 Freshman wide receiver George Pickens turned in another highlight-reel catch, a toe-tapper along the sideline.

 UP NEXT

-Arkansas State returns home next Saturday to face Southern Illinois in its final non-conference game before the start of Sun Belt play.
+Arkansas State: Returns home to face Southern Illinois in its final nonconference game before the start of Sun Belt play.

-Georgia begins its real season Saturday night when No. 7 Notre Dame visits Sanford Stadium for the first time.
-It will be only the third meeting between two of college football’s storied programs.
+Georgia: Plays Notre Dame for only the third time.
+The Bulldogs clinched their lone national title with a victory over the Fighting Irish in the 1981 Sugar Bowl.
+Two years ago in South Bend, Georgia prevailed 20-19 in Fromm’s first career start.

 Follow Paul Newberry on Twitter at www.twitter.com/pnewberry1963 His work can be found at https://apnews.com